-- (a) Do not alight from your vehicle unless in an emergency; - (b) Do not use your horn except in an emergency; - (c) Do not change your tyre or wheel; - (d) Do not refuel or repair your vehicle; - (e) Do not overtake; - (f) Do not tailgate; - (g) Do not speed. - 218 The following is a list of vehicles which are prohibited in the tunnel: - (a) Vehicle which is not carrying sufficient fuel in its fuel tank; - (b) Vehicle carrying animals or poultry which are not properly controlled or confined, or carrying garbage, fine particles or other similar materials which are not sufficiently covered; - (c) Vehicle with a load or the cover of the load not properly secured; - (d) Vehicle carrying a person standing on the outside of the vehicle or seated with any part of his/her person overhanging the sides or rear of the vehicle; - (e) Vehicle whose overall height is 4.5 metres or above; - (f) Vehicle whose overall width exceeds 2.6 metres; - (g) Vehicle whose overall length exceeds 13 metres; - (h) Vehicle which is carrying hazardous materials; - (i) Trailer conveying a standard container; - (j) Tanker carrying diesel fuel; - (k) Motorcycles with side cars attached, invalid carriages, three-wheeled vans, low trailers, concrete trucks, cranes, excavators, road pavers, tractors, dumpers, wheel loaders, bulldozers, graders, mobile concrete pumps or hydrant dispensers; - (l) Vehicle with speed limit of 40km/h and below.
+- (a) Do not alight from your vehicle unless in an emergency;

+- (b) Do not use your horn except in an emergency;

+- (c) Do not change your tyre or wheel;

+- (d) Do not refuel or repair your vehicle;

+- (e) Do not overtake;

+- (f) Do not tailgate;

+- (g) Do not speed.

+222 The following is a list of vehicles which are prohibited in the tunnel:

+- (a) Vehicle which is not carrying sufficient fuel in its fuel tank; - (b) Vehicle carrying animals or poultry which are not properly controlled or confined, or carrying garbage, fine particles or other similar materials which are not sufficiently covered; - (c) Vehicle with a load or the cover of the load not properly secured; - (d) Vehicle carrying a person standing on the outside of the vehicle or seated with any part of his/her person overhanging the sides or rear of the vehicle; - (e) Vehicle whose overall height is 4.5 metres or above; - (f) Vehicle whose overall width exceeds 3 metres; - (g) Vehicle whose overall length exceeds 13 metres; - (h) Vehicle which is carrying hazardous materials; - (i) Trailer conveying a standard container; - (j) Tanker carrying diesel fuel; - (k) Motorcycles with side cars attached, invalid carriages, three-wheeled vans, low trailers, concrete trucks, cranes, excavators, road pavers, tractors, dumpers, wheel loaders, bulldozers, graders, mobile concrete pumps or hydrant dispensers; - (1) Vehicle with speed limit of 40km/h and below. - 223 Vehicles which have a speed limit of 60km/h and below shall be driven along the left lane of the expressway.